-Megan also studied Computer Science at GCSE and IB Diploma and has graduated from a degree apprenticeship with ARM.
+Megan studied Computer Science at GCSE and IB Diploma and has graduated from a degree apprenticeship with ARM.
 She visits regularly to update us on her progress and inspire other students.

-Both Megan and Cat continue to inspire young girls to study STEM subjects as part of their outreach work within their current companies.
+Megan continues to inspire young girls to study STEM subjects as part of their outreach work within their current companies.